unalignedcoder/moonReader-exporter/README.md

 7) Launch the script from your pc: `python mre.py`
    <p><img width="924" height="271" alt="image" src="https://github.com/user-attachments/assets/b86766e5-c916-4ea4-9f69-fd438d13b4a2" /></p>

-9) Enjoy fantastically well formatted Higlights and Notes saved for you in the context in which they were first taken, for research or memory.
+9) Enjoy fantastically well formatted Highlights and Notes saved for you in the context in which they were first taken, for research or memory.

 <p align=center>Why, thank you for asking!<br />👉 You can donate to my projects <a href="https://www.buymeacoffee.com/unalignedcoder" target="_blank" title="buymeacoffee.com">here</a>👈</p>